ChrisP1108/WP_Custom_API/readme.txt

 = Where should custom shared logic go? =

 Place reusable resource-specific helpers in `utils.php`.
+This file is also where the resource namespace is defined with `Utils::NAMESPACE`, which is then used by the `Model` and `Permission` classes.

 == Changelog ==